-There are 2 quarries within the catchment, both of which have been designated as 'not at risk'.
-Monitoring does not indicate any water quality issues which are likely to arise from these sources and therefore, they are unlikely to be affecting shellfish water quality in this shellfish area.
+There is 1 quarry, 2 landfills and 1 contaminated site within the catchment and none of them have been designated as 'at risk'.
+Monitoring does not indicate any water quality issues which are likely to be associated with these facilities.
+Therefore, it is unlikely that they are affecting shellfish water quality in this shellfish area.